televandalist/RADocsTEMP/docs/index.md

 - [Downloads](Downloads): our alternative downloads page.

-- [Free Games](/games/homebrews): games that are completely and legally free download and play on your emulators.

 - [Events](Events): learn about the various community events that take place at RetroAchievements.

 - [My game is not loading achievements](My-game-is-not-loading-achievements): what you have to do when your game isn't loading achievements.